sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 <sup>2</sup>The organizers may increase the number of total languages, if annotation efforts allow.

-**Held-out Languages**
+**Surprise Languages**

-The remaining 45 of these 90 languages will be *held-out languages*.
+The remaining 45 of these 90 languages will be *surprise languages*.
 The shared task organizers will provide the participants with enough time (about a week according to the current timeline) to train a model that they have previously selected on the development languages.
 However, there will not be enough time for choosing a new model or extensive hyperparameter tuning.

 Which languages?
 They’re a surprise!

 **Multilingual Modeling [Recommendation]**

 Many of the languages in the shared task have only a few morphological forms annotated.
 In most cases, this is not because we have a larger stash that we are withholding, but rather because there is no resource known to the organizers for such data.
-To model these low-resource languages well, the organizers *recommend* a multilingual approach that exploits the genetic similarity within the development and held-out languages provided.
+To model these low-resource languages well, the organizers *recommend* a multilingual approach that exploits the genetic similarity within the development and surprise languages provided.
 For instance, we only give the participants a handful of lemma–form–tag triples of, say, Kongo, generalization will be difficult without using data from related Niger-Congo languages.

 **Restrictions**